Wall Street rallies as West hits Russia with new sanctions

 The S&P 500 earlier this week confirmed that it was in a correction.
 A correction is confirmed when an index closes 10% or more below its record closing level.

-The CBOE Volatility index (.VIX), known as Wall Street's fear gauge, ended lower on the day.
+The CBOE Volatility index, known as Wall Street's fear gauge, ended lower on the day.

 "You had a lot of the uncertainty priced in to the market," said Keith Lerner, co-chief investment officer at Truist Advisory Services in Atlanta.